manwar/python-guide/unit-testing.md

     test_mock.py::test_can_call_readFromFile PASSED

-Now we will add another test case as below and also import `MagicMock` at the top.
+Now we will add another test case as below and also import `MagicMock` at the top i.e. `from unittest.mock import MagicMock`

     # case 2 readFromFile returns correct string
     def test_return_correct_string(monkeypatch):